State Dept.: Assad using crematorium to hide atrocities

 Jones presented the evidence just a week after Secretary of State Rex Tillerson and Russian Foreign Minister Sergey Lavrov met in Washington to discuss a wide range of bilateral issues, including the conflict in Syria.

+"The Russian government and Minister Lavrov have indicated to us that they're interested in finding a solution," Jones said, adding that "there is no solution without an end to these atrocities."

-Tillerson "was firm and clear with Minister Lavrov that Russia holds tremendous influence with Bashar al-Assad" and must act to rein him in, State Department spokeswoman Heather Nauert said.
+State Department spokeswoman Heather Nauert said Tillerson "was firm and clear with Minister Lavrov that Russia holds tremendous influence with Bashar al-Assad" and must act to rein him in.

 "Simply put, the killing and devastation has gone on for far too long in Syria," Nauert said.

-Nauert said "both men agreed the way to bring stability to Syria must come about through ... diplomatic means ... lasting ceasefire ... reduce violence, ensure humanitarian access ... will help create political conditions on the ground for a lasting solution to the conflict."
+Nauert said "both men agreed the way to bring stability to Syria" is through diplomacy, a lasting cease-fire that brings a reduction in violence and ensures humanitarian access, steps that "will help create political conditions on the ground for lasting solution to the conflict."

+Jones showed a series of aerial photos taken from 2013 to 2017 that he said showed the construction of a crematorium beside the infamous prison.
+The evidence on the crematorium was assembled through local non-governmental organization groups, intelligence community assessments and press reporting, he said.

+Since it began in 2011, Syria's civil war has claimed more than 400,000 lives, many of them civilians, Jones said.
+The regime's track record of torture, sexual violence, air strikes, artillery strikes, barrel bomb, and improvised unguided bombs or air-dropped IEDs, as well as the denial of food, water and medical care, have all been well documented, Jones said.